 Cypress Pointe Rehabilitation Center is in Wilmington, North Carolina.
 The city has 186,140 people.
-With an overall rating of C, this looks like a middle of the road facility.
-This grade is right in line with the city grade in Wilmington, which admittedly is admittedly a little below average nationally.
-The best part of this nursing home's report card was its stellar inspection reports.
+With an overall rating of B-, this looks like a middle of the road facility.
+This grade is right in line with the city grade in Wilmington.
+The best part of this nursing home's report card is its remarkable inspection score.
 We discuss inspections in the next section.

 Cypress Pointe Rehabilitation Center